obihughes/omega-planner/docs/components.md

 - Session target length can be set (quick picks 15/25/45/60 min or custom).
 Target persists (`omega-planner-focus-target-seconds-v1`).
 - Main timer shows a countdown when a target duration is set; otherwise it shows elapsed time.
 Progress bar and remaining time label are displayed beneath with percentage.
 - Optional sound notifications (toggleable): 5 minutes remaining and time up.
 Preference persists (`omega-planner-focus-sound-enabled-v1`).
+- Celebration feedback: marking a planned task done triggers a small confetti burst near the button and a brief success chime (respects the sound toggle).
 - Timer uses wall-clock time: while running, the UI derives elapsed from `elapsedSeconds + (now - lastResumedAt)`.
 This prevents the timer from freezing when the tab is backgrounded or you navigate away.
 - Focus-only Screen Wake Lock: while the timer is running and the Focus page is visible, the screen is kept awake (if supported).
 The lock is released on pause, when switching tabs/routes, or on unmount.
 Other pages remain static; no wake lock is requested elsewhere.